What is Shareholders’ Equity?

 Shareholders’ Equity = Share Capital + Retained Earnings – Treasury Stock

 The share capital method is sometimes known as the investor’s equation.
 The above formula sums the retained earnings of the business and the share capital and subtracts the treasury shares.
-Retained earnings are the sum of the company’s earnings after paying dividends since the company’s establishment, and it appears in the shareholders’ equity section in the balance sheet.
+Retained earnings are the sum of the company’s cumulative earnings after paying dividends, and it appears in the shareholders’ equity section in the balance sheet.

-Treasury stocks comprise repurchased shares of the company that are then offered for sale to investors.
+Treasury stocks are repurchased shares of the company that are held for potential resale to investors.
 It is the difference between shares offered for subscription and outstanding shares of a company.

 Return on Equity

-Examining the return on equity of a company over several years can show the true growth pattern of a company.
-For example, if a company reports a return on investment of 12%, it means that it can reinvest and grow 12% during that period without any outside investment.
+Examining the return on equity of a company over several years shows the trend in earnings growth of a company.
+For example, if a company reports a return on equity of 12% for several years, it is a good indication that it can continue to reinvest and grow 12% into the future.